-So, how does one compete with biology to motivate their teams, regardless of the psychology makeup of its members?
+So, how does one compete with biology to motivate their teams, regardless of the psychological makeup of its members?

 There is another root of motivation, called intrinsic motivation, which people interested in motivation in management should be aware of.
 This is a self-generated urge that comes from within the individual, without external rewards.
 It’s the interest in the activity that drives the motivation.

 According to the Self-Determination Theory, developed by Edward Deci and Richard Ryan, there are three psychological needs that all people need: the need to feel competent, a need to feel related and a need to feel autonomous.
 Motivating your employees comes from feeling valuable and intrinsic to the success of the organization.

 There are ways beyond the traditional models that can help improve workplace motivation and make an employee become a more motivated worker.
 As science has shown, not everyone will respond in the same way, so you might have to pick and choose your methods to motivate your whole team.

 The good news is that there are ways to motivate that aren’t punitive or require dangling gifts in front of your employees, which can make them feel more like pawns in a game rather than valued members of the team working together to complete a project.
 Here are a few ways to increase your employees’ motivation.